icaven/glm/readme.md

 - Added missing vec1 based constructors
 - Redesigned constexpr support which excludes both SIMD and constexpr #783
 - Added detection of Visual C++ 2017 toolsets
-- Added missing equal and notEqual with epsilon for quaternion types in EXT_vector_relational
-- Added missing equal and notEqual with epsilon for matrix types in EXT_vector_relational
 - Added identity functions #765

 #### Fixes: